What is Employee Transfer?

 - The performance of the employee must be evaluated before making the transfer, to a different job or department.

-There are some problems associated with the transfers such as employee may not like or fit the new location, or it may decrease productivity, or it may reduce their interest in the job, which leads to employee dissatisfaction.
+There are some problems associated with the transfers such as employees may not like or fit the new location, or it may decrease productivity, or it may reduce their interest in the job, which leads to employee dissatisfaction.